-Nearly half of us don't get our daily requirement of magnesium (about 265 milligrams for women).
+Nearly half of us don’t get our daily requirement of magnesium (about 265 milligrams for women).
 When combined with lifestyle changes, a diet high in magnesium helps relax blood vessels and may lower blood pressure in individuals with mild Hypertension is more commonly known as high blood pressure…..
 Two good sources of magnesium are cooked spinach and pumpkin seeds.

 Eat More Healthy Fats

-I'm always talking about the importance of having the right ratio of good fats in the diet - a 2013 study in The New England Journal of Medicine shows that it can have a significant impact on your heart health.
-The diet, which is rich in omega-3 fatty acids are considered essential fatty acids – they cannot be made within the body so must be obtained from the diet.
+I’m always talking about the importance of having the right ratio of good fats in the diet – a 2013 study in The New England Journal of Medicine shows that it can have a significant impact on your heart health.
+The diet, which is rich in Omega-3 fatty acids are considered essential fatty acids – they cannot be made within the body so must be obtained from the diet.
 EPA and… from sources like olive oil and nuts, was shown to reduce the risk of heart problems (like heart attack or stroke) by 30 percent.
-The combination of nutrients from the diet's legumes, fruits, veggies, fish, and olive oil may help improve Fats, oils, waxes and sterols are collectively known as lipids…. levels and Insulin is a hormone made by the pancreas.
+The combination of nutrients from the diet’s legumes, fruits, veggies, fish, and olive oil may help improve Fats, oils, waxes and sterols are collectively known as lipids…. levels and Insulin is a hormone made by the pancreas.
 It is responsible for making the body’s cells absorb glucose (sugar) from the blood…. sensitivity.